Skip to content

 Example Custom Service

 Below is the skeleton for a custom service with some documentation.
 Most people would likely only setup the required class variables (name/group).
-Then define the configs (files they want to generate) and implement the generate_config function to dynamically create the files wanted.
-Finally the startup commands would be supplied, which typically tends to be running the shell files generated.
+Then define the files to generate and implement the get_text_template function to dynamically create the files wanted.
+Finally, the startup commands would be supplied, which typically tend to be running the shell files generated.

 """